aytacg26/ruler_of_the_world/README.md

 ----
 ## 2- Energy Cards

-There will be one, two or four from each energy card and each will have different points.
-There will be two main Energy Card Type.
+There will be one, two, or four from each energy card and each will have different points.
+There will be two main Energy Card Types.
 One will be Renewable Energy Cards and the other one will be Non-renewable Energy Cards

 ````
 EM35 - Energy Multiplier of 35 = Total of Country Cards in 35 Capacity / WTWPC